ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/readme.md

   - [ ] Journalism bias project (Ad Hoc Knot)
 - [ ] Guarantee
   - [ ] Revisit Validations in Guarantee
+    - [ ]   validate field by list of values
+    - [ ]   validate field by numeric range
 - [ ] xlate
   - [ ] Mandatory fields and/or validations in xlate
   - [ ] xlate date format and custom field type support